-The members of the Audit Committee are John E. Hurley (Chair), David Palmer and Patrick Reid.
+The members of the Audit Committee are Sam Leung (Chair), David Palmer and Patrick Reid.
 Messrs.
-Reid and Palmer are independent (as defined in NI 52-110).
-Mr. Hurley is not independent as he is an officer of the Company.
-All members of the Audit Committee are financially literate, meaning that each has the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of issues that can reasonably be expected to be raised by the Company's financial statements.
+Palmer and Reid are independent (as defined in NI 52-110) and all members of the Audit Committee are financially literate, meaning that each has the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of issues that can reasonably be expected to be raised by the Company's financial statements.